Snoopberg2002/TheFishNet/CapstoneDocumentation.md

 # Definition Of Audience
-Anglers across America with the knowledge, ability, and desire to use the internet to find good fishing areas.
+Ultimately, this website will be aimed at anglers across America with the knowledge, ability, and desire to use the internet to find good fishing areas.
+Along the way I will look for input and feedback from my mentors. peers, and career coaches, hoping that my produce will catch the attention of recruiters and hiring managers.

 # Definition Statement
 If you want to find fish, this is your website.
 I want to create a web application that makes information on public fishing areas easily accessible to fishermen everywhere.
 This website will search available places to fish based on the users location and/or targeted species of fish.